 In the end I planned my trip with the intentions of coming up with something in the middle.
 I decided to start the trip with a couple of beach days in Halkidiki, then a week of sightseeing and driving from Thessaloniki down to Athens with stops at Meteora and Delphi, followed by a bit of R and R on Santorini and Crete.
 I made sure we wouldn’t spend any one day driving for too long and that my accommodation would be comfortable (I couldn’t think of anything worse than morning sickness when staying somewhere sub-standard!).
 I also hired a car during our time in Crete so that we had the option to go out and explore if we got bored of all the relaxation time.

-Thankfully my trip fell at the end of the summer break and by this time I was coming to the end of the first trimester.
+Thankfully my trip fell at the end of the summer break and by this time I was coming to the end of the first trimester, which many would argue is the perfect time for a babymoon!
 Unfortunately I hit the big 12 week milestone during the trip which was terribly inconvenient as it meant I had to wait until my return to get the all clear from the hospital and to share our happy news with my friends and family.
 Fortunately I was feeling a little more alive during the trip than I had done the previous eight weeks as the sickness and constant exhaustion has begun to subside.
 Don’t get me wrong, I would have gone on the trip regardless of which week of pregnancy I was in, but I am really glad that it wasn’t earlier in the first trimester.

 Every women’s pregnancy is different, some people get severe morning sickness and others have no symptoms at all.
 For me, I had around two weeks of nausea and around six weeks of severe food aversions.
 I’m not a huge fan of Greek food at the best of times, but I was really glad that food started to taste less repulsive when I was away, because that would have made finding places to eat rather difficult!
 I was also extremely tired for the first eight weeks or so and most days I had a mid-afternoon nap for one-two hours.
 This wouldn’t have been practical in my itinerary and I would have missed out on a lot of things, not to mention I would have forced my poor husband to wait around during nap time each day!
 I continued to have early nights during the trip, but I wasn’t exactly going to go out partying anyway, was I!?
 What I did find frustrating was how quickly I got tired during physical activity, climbing up to the monasteries in Meteora (which often had 1000+ steps!) and the return climb from the Balos beach were EXTREMELY challenging, I even burst into tears a couple of times (but hey, I’m pregnant so it’s allowed!) because I was finding it so difficult to do something that normally wouldn’t be a difficult challenge.
 My biggest problem however was the heat…as somebody who has slept in the Sahara in the middle of August and taught in a Thai school in 98% humidity with no air conditioning this was a significant source of frustration for me!